-- Correct answer was given 2 points. - Incomplete correct answer was given 1 points - Don't know or the wrong answer was given zero. - The total score was categorized into either satisfactory level from 60% and more than 8 points or unsatisfactory level less than 60% and less than 8 points from the total score (14 points).

-Tool II: Mother's practice: it was developed by the researchers to assess mothers' practice regarding neonatal care such as breastfeeding practice, thermal control practice, skin care and hygienic practice, and cord care practice.
+- Correct answer was given 2 points. - Incomplete correct answer was given 1 points - Don't know or the wrong answer was given zero. - The total score was categorized into either satisfactory level from 60% or unsatisfactory level less than 60% from the total score (14 points). - Tool II: Mother's practice: it was developed by the researchers to assess mothers' practice regarding neonatal care such as breastfeeding practice, thermal control practice, skin care and hygienic practice, and cord care practice.